CodeOfficer/jquery-ui-rails-helpers/README.md

 Javascript Generation
 ---------------------

-By default, Javascript for the generated HTML is saved via content_for to the identifier :jquery_ui_helpers.
-You can specify a custom identifier with the parameter :script_for
+By default, Javascript for the generated HTML is saved via `content_for` to the identifier `:jquery_ui_helpers`.
+You can specify a custom identifier with the parameter `:script_for`

     = ui_tabs :script_for => :scripts do |widget|
       ...